 “Sellers aren’t going to help you make all these decisions” that go into a rent-to-own contract, he explains.
 “That’s why you need a really good real estate agent to advocate on your behalf.”

 Not only can an agent offer their insight and years of experience, but they can help you find just the right opportunity, whether that’s through specific MLS searches, their extensive real estate network, or their knowledge of the latest trends in your market or geographic area.

-That’s why it’s also important to get preapproved for your financing before you begin looking, so you don’t waste time renting-to-own something you can’t truly afford.
+It’s important to get preapproved for your financing before you begin looking or approach your landlord, so you don’t waste time renting-to-own something you can’t truly afford.

 Not a brokerage, these types of companies are closer to real estate investment firms.
 They work with you and licensed agents to find a single-family home you may not typically be able to rent.
 Then, they buy it, set a purchase price for the home, and lease it to you; you have the right to buy the home after your lease is up at the preset price.
 These programs allow you to move in and get a feel for the home and the neighborhood before fully committing to a purchase.